-We’ve got a dog and it’s time to get the vegan dog treats out!
+It’s time to get the vegan dog treats out!
 There’s something really special about sharing your home with a furry companion, and learning each other’s quirks.
-At the moment, Kira is still on a meat-based diet, having come from a different home.
-But as I mentioned in my post about vegan dogs, we’re going to be transitioning her towards a plant-based diet.
-Not only can dogs thrive on plants, but it’s way better for the planet, and for the wallet.
+As I mentioned in my post about vegan dogs, not only can dogs thrive on plants, but it’s way better for the planet, and for the wallet.

 It’s delish – I was scraping the bowl and licking my fingers at the end, and Kira loved both the raw dough and the baked cookie.